anon-blue/anon.blue/README.txt

 utte d'eau?
 J'aimerais bien goutter une pluie en attendant que les nuages polken t devant ma porte...

-Now this is the fuck i fucked up asjdjasdjas
+Now this is the fuck i fucked up asjdjasdjasjda
+ Now this is a story all aboyt ufuck me in domim done